-ILRS Associate Members (see Section 4.1), together with the GB, may nominate and vote for the elected members of the GB.
-The Call for Nominations and GB Elections will be conducted by the Central Bureau via official email lists and will be held approximately every two years prior to the International Workshop on Laser Ranging.
-Newly elected GB members will be installed at the next meeting.
-With the exception of At-Large members, GB nominees must be associated with the relevant ILRS component (e.g. Analysis, Data Centers, Lunar, etc.), and only ILRS Associate Members officially associated with that component, as determined by the official email lists maintained by the CB, may participate in the election of their representative.
-The full ILRS membership can vote for At-Large members.
-The GB will be final arbiter on an individual's qualifications for a particular elected post on the Board.
+With the exception of At-Large members, GB nominees must be associated with the relevant ILRS component (e.g., Analysis, Data Centers, Lunar, etc.), and only ILRS Associates officially associated with that component, as determined by the official email lists maintained by the CB, may participate in the election of their representative(s).
+The full ILRS membership can nominate and vote for the elected At-Large candidates.
+The GB will be final arbiter on an individual’s qualifications for a particular elected post on the Board.
 Election is by a simple majority of votes received.
 In the unlikely event of a tie vote, the GB will make the final selection in Executive Session.

 3.4 Election and Role of Chairperson

-The GB Chairperson is elected by the Board from among its members for a term of two years, renewable for three terms.
-Nomination and selection of the Chairperson is carried out in GB Executive Session during the biannual Workshop Meeting.
-The Chairperson does not vote, except in case of a tie.
-He/she is the official representative of the ILRS to external organizations.
+The Board elects the GB Chairperson from among its members for a term of two years, renewable for one additional term (a total of 4 years).
+Nomination and selection of the Chairperson is carried out in GB Executive Session if scheduling permits, or by teleconference meeting or email.
+The Chairperson does not vote, except in case of a tie

 3.5 Frequency of Governing Board Meetings and ILRS General Assemblies

-The Board shall endeavor to meet annually and at such other times as shall be considered appropriate or opportune by the Chairperson or at the request of at least eight Governing Board members.
-Whenever possible and appropriate, the GB and CB will jointly sponsor a General Assembly at least once per year for the benefit of the ILRS Associates.
-The logistics (schedule, location, advertising, etc.) for the General Assembly are the responsibility of the CB.
+The Board shall endeavor to meet annually and at such other times as shall be considered appropriate or opportune by the Chairperson or at the request of at least eight GB members.

 3.6 Rights and Privileges of GB Members